Wolverine971/9takes/src/blog/people/lifestyle-influencers/Kylie-Jenner.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "This article delves into the personality traits of Kylie Jenner as seen through the lens of the Enneagram Type 9.
+      "articleBody": "This article delves into the personality traits of Kylie Jenner as seen through the lens of the Enneagram type 9.
 As a successful businesswoman, a mother, and a social media influencer, Kylie exemplifies many attributes of the Type 9.
-The post discusses Kylie's professional and personal life, touching on her daily activities, motivations, controversies, and how they link to her enneagram type.", "creator": {
+The post discusses Kylie's professional and personal life, touching on her daily activities, motivations, controversies, and how they link to her Enneagram type.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",